Teaching Assistantships - current students only

 B. Selection Process and Selection Criteria

-All assignments for each Section will be approved by the DGS and/or Chair of that Section.
-Your application will initially be reviewed by the DGS and/or Chair of your home Section/Field to be considered for TA assignments within your home Section.
-Following initial review by your DGS/Chair, your application may also be considered by members of the SIPS Graduate Field Council to be considered for TA assignments in other SIPS sections.
+All assignments for each Section will be approved by the DGS of your field.
+Your application will initially be reviewed by the DGS home Section/Field to be considered for TA assignments within your home Section.
+Following initial review by your DGS, your application may also be considered by members of the SIPS Graduate Field Council to be considered for TA assignments in other SIPS sections.
 In some cases your application may also be reviewed by course instructors.
 Those applicants that do not receive an initial TA assignment will be waitlisted.
 Each year some number of TA appointments are declined by students, due to the adventitious availability of grant and fellowship funding.
 Students on the waitlist will be given first priority for TA positions that become available when a TA assignment has been declined.
 Once all TA positions are filled the remaining applicants are dismissed from the waitlist.
 A new application needs to be made for each new academic year in which TA support is requested.

 TA selection is based on multiple criteria and the weighting placed on each criterion will vary from year to year and from Section to Section based on the needs of instruction and the need to support all of our continuing graduate students.
 The two main priorities for TA selection are to ensure that: all of our MS and PhD students receive tuition and stipend support while they remain in good standing, and that all of our courses are well staffed by qualified TA’s.
 The following are criteria that will be considered in selecting individuals for assignment to TA positions:

 - applicant skills, training, and prior teaching experience

 - instructional needs of the course and instructor needs for support